by Robert Tisserand

 Essential Oil Safety 2e could easily be the foundation for Aromatherapy Industry safety guidelines.
 In fact there really isn’t anything else to use as a platform, apart from the IFRA and EU guidelines, which (a) are insufficient to cover aromatherapy, and (b) are often unnecessarily restrictive.

 US poison center reports

-Figure 1 shows the number of adverse incidents from essential oils that were reported to poison centers in the USA.
+Figure 1 shows the number of adverse incidents from essential oils that were reported to poison centers in the USA 1995-2015.
 Most of these were not serious, and most were accidental, but they show a worrying upward trend for children under 6, compared with older children or adults.
 This suggests that young children are becoming “victims” of the growth of the aromatherapy industry, which is now worth several billion dollars per year worldwide.

 The sad truth is that most of these adverse events would be avoided if safety guidelines were (a) widely disseminated and (b) followed.
 “People don’t read labels” is a criticism I often hear, and of course there’s some truth in this, but it’s really not an argument for doing nothing.

 For children under 6, a large number of incidents come from accidental essential oil ingestion, and these are totally preventable.
-Essential oils should never be handled by young children, should always be kept in a place they cannot reach, and child-proof bottle caps should be a requirement for all essential oils.
+Essential oils should never be handled by young children, should always be kept in a place they cannot reach, and child-proof bottle caps should be a requirement for most essential oils.

 Since the popularity of aromatherapy continues to grow, it’s perhaps not surprising that adverse events are also increasing.
 But this means extra caution is needed, especially in regard to young children, but really in all areas.
 Otherwise an increasing number of people will get hurt, and over-restrictive legislation will be almost inevitable.
 Which is why the Tisserand Institute has Safety Pages.